 So, back to the skills map, it’s important to understand that you have to use it properly once you build it, and we need to spot and fill the skills gap to benefit from it.
 As the words suggest, there will be areas to be improved and skills to be strengthened in some departments.

 One particularly fascinating thing worth mentioning here is that skills mapping is a transparent and democratic method to analyze people’s talent and potential.
 Think about it.
 With various backgrounds, educational paths, and experiences, we tend to have some pre-assumptions about individuals’ preparation at work.

-Using skills mapping can help employees leverage their knowledge and receive the most accurate training courses to get new capabilities.
+Using skills mapping can help employees leverage their knowledge and access relevant employee training content to develop new capabilities.

 What you can & should do with skills mapping

 Since we have tackled the importance of skills mapping, we can now turn our attention to its unique and powerful advantages.
 As you decide to map your employees’ skills, you will get an insightful and complex image of your organization.
 At this point, you should consider these six benefits that will help improve your business:

 - Increased retention – the times are changing, and the HR world is no less evolving.
 The main preoccupation is represented by keeping people satisfied with their current employment.
 The information collected from skills mapping offers an excellent input to identify proper training hence an effective motivational drive for your workforce.

 - Awe-inspiring training - the digital world (aka the Internet) tosses so many inputs on our desks, constantly and relentlessly.
 As human beings, we tend to be distracted and confused but still hungry for more during our lifetime.
 Learning is paramount to motivating people at work and filling the skills gap.